-To determine the incremental borrowing rate, the Credit Union uses recent third-party financing received by the Credit Union as a starting point, adjusted to reflect changes in financing conditions since third party financing was received, making adjustments specific to the lease (e.g. term, security).
+To determine the incremental borrowing rate, the credit union uses recent third-party financing received by the individual lessee as a starting point, adjusted to reflect changes in financing conditions since third party financing was received, making adjustments specific to the lease (e.g. term, security).